Common Bond Institute

 c) Collating the survey data and converting it into a searchable and regularly updated database made up of two parts:

-5) Resource Development for: support of participating NGOs, and coalition operations and management needs
+6) Resource Development for: coalition operations and management needs and in support of participating NGOs

 a) Researching grant opportunities and determining appropriate grantors, including foundations.